geoffmcl/find-window/README.md

 NOTE: The very SPECIFIC install location in the above batch files, and in the CMakeLists.txt file.
 I put all utility apps I build into a C:\MDOS directory, which I then add to my PATH environment variable.

+bin -
+Files:
+find-window.exe   - A 64-bit pre-built binary
+find-window32.exe - A 32-bit pre-built binary

+Always take great care when downloading and using binaries from the internet!
+It is highly recomended you clone the full source and built the executables yourself.

 Enjoy...